BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-error-handling-versioning.md

 ## Rate Limiting

-To ensure the stability and fairness of the CosmicSyncCore API, rate limits are enforced on a per-user basis.
+To ensure the stability and fairness of the CivicBase API, rate limits are enforced on a per-user basis.

 ### Rate Limit Rules